hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 message VehicleData {

     /*
-     * Amazon Resource Name of the campaign that triggered the collection of the
+     * Synchronization ID of the campaign that triggered the collection of the
      * data in this message
      */
-    string campaign_arn = 1;
+    string campaign_sync_id = 1;

     /*
-     * Amazon Resource Name of the decoder manifest used to decode the signals
+     * Synchronization ID of the decoder manifest used to decode the signals
      * in this message
      */
-    string decoder_arn = 2;
+    string decoder_sync_id = 2;

     /*
      * A unique ID that FWE generates each time a Scheme condition is triggered.